Maruki Gallery for the Hiroshima Panels

 sightseeing

-Maruki Gallery for the Hiroshima Panels was built by the collaborative husband and wife artists Toshi and Iri Maruki to create a place where their work "The Hiroshima Panels," 15 panels depicting the effects of the atomic bombings of Hiroshima and Nagasaki, could be viewed by anyone at any time.
-In 1966, they moved to Shimogarako, Higashimatsuyama City, opening the Maruki Gallery for the Hiroshima Panels the following year, and spent more than 30 years completing all 15 panels.
-The museum also holds special themed exhibitions, lectures, concerts, and other events on the theme of war and life.
+Maruki Gallery for the Hiroshima Panels was built by the collaborative husband and wife artists, Toshi and Iri Maruki, to create a place to exhibit their work "The Hiroshima Panels," 15 panels depicting the effects of the atomic bombings of Hiroshima and Nagasaki.
+In 1966, they moved to Shimogarako, Higashimatsuyama City, opened the Maruki Gallery for the Hiroshima Panels the following year, and then spent more than 30 years completing all 15 panels.
+The museum also holds special themed exhibitions, lectures, concerts, and other events on the theme of life and war.

 Basic Information